p1t3r/netscan/README.md

 # netscan
-Port scanner for a whole network
+Port scanner for a predefined network